Ruibreeze/PUI2017_yw3447/HW4_yw3447/README.md

 Group work with Zhiao Zhou(zz1749).

 For the later two tests, use 201502 and 201506 citibike data.
 Used PLUTO shapefile and ArcGIS to determine whether a point is in certain polygon.
+File: MN.csv, BK.csv
 Tests of correlation using the scipy package with citibike data.